RibbonBlockchain/IncentivesAlpha/README.md

 | [`@ribbonblockchain/api`](https://github.com/RibbonBlockchain/IncentivesAlpha/tree/master/packages/api) | A module for interacting with RibbonBlockchain's smart contracts.
 A core dependency of most RibbonBlockchain projects. |

+| [`@ribbonblockchain/incentives`](https://github.com/RibbonBlockchain/IncentivesAlpha/tree/master/packages/incentives) | An interface to consume our apis.
+It allows users to see communicate with the smart contracts through our apis.
+See it live at [dapp.ribbonblockchain.com](https://dapp.ribbonblockchain.com)
+|

 ## Resources

 To get a full idea of what RibbonBlockchain is about, be sure to take a look at these other resources: